-Animal agriculture is responsible for 18 percent of total greenhouse gas emissions— more than all of the exhaust from the entire transportation sector combined.
+Animal agriculture is responsible for 18 percent of total greenhouse gas emission— more than all of the exhaust from the entire transportation sector combined.
 If livestock byproducts are taken into account, then animal agriculture is responsible for 51 percent of all global greenhouse emissions.
 Not to mention, livestock accounts for 65 percent of human-related Nitrous Oxide emissions, a greenhouse gas which is 296x more destructive than CO2.

 Not only does rearing livestock contribute to climate change, but the reallocation of land to meet the growing demand for animal agriculture has its own repercussions.

 When we talk about the impacts of animal agriculture, we have to consider all the resources used in their production from the bottom up.
 This includes the grains grown in order to feed the livestock and the resources used to grow livestock feed.

 One resource animal agriculture depends heavily on is water.
 The meat and dairy industry uses one-third of the Earth’s fresh water.
-In the United States specifically, 5 percent of water-use is domestic and 55 percent goes into animal agriculture.
+In the United States specifically, five percent of water-use is domestic and 55 percent goes into animal agriculture.
 Part of that 55 percent includes the water given directly to animals every day.
 The exact amount varies from animal to animal and can fluctuate depending on the size of the animal and the environment.
 For example, a dairy cow will drink on average 30 gallons of water a day.

 Ultimately, one hamburger requires about 660 gallons of water.
 To put that into perspective, that’s equal to two months of showering.

 In addition to water, another resource that livestock require is land.

 Currently, livestock covers 45 percent of the Earth’s total land.
 As a result, one-third of land is desertified.
 This means that the land is chronically degraded, which causes a loss of soil productivity, less nutrients and carbon in the ground, and a lack of water absorption.
 All of which could ultimately lead to displacement of people in areas where land isn’t suitable to use.